meghanport/penguinhunter/README.md

 🐧

-( Hunter.java is the main file btw :smiley )
+( Hunter.java is the main file btw 😝)